Two Paddocks Pinot Noirs

 Winery : Two Paddocks

-2017 Two Paddocks Pinot Noir: A blend of Two Paddocks' estate vineyards in Alexandra, Gibbston and Bannockburn.
+2018 Two Paddocks Pinot Noir: A blend of all Two Paddocks' estate vineyards in Alexandra, Gibbston and Bannockburn.
 Spice and orange rind, as well as black currant.
 The medium-weight framework works well with the red berry fruits and touches of savoury oak on the palate.
-Textured pinot.
+Textured pinot noir.

-2016 Proprietor's Reserve The Fusilier Pinot Noir: Bob Campbell 96 points.
-Situated in Bannockburn, the vineyard is named for Sam Neill's father who ran the family's wine merchant business Neill & Co.
-Vibrant and incredibly persistent with a prelude of pinot silkiness to come.
+2017 Proprietor's Reserve The Fusilier Pinot Noir: Situated in Bannockburn, the vineyard is named for Sam Neill's father who ran the family's wine merchant business Neill & Co.
+Persistent, plush with plenty of silkiness to come.